-General.
-All terms defined in the Services Agreement and capitalized herein shall have the meaning assigned to them in the Services Agreement.
-All other capitalized terms used herein shall have the meaning assigned to them below or elsewhere in the text of this Agreement:
+2. General.
+All capitalized terms used herein and not otherwise defined shall have the meaning assigned to them in the Marketing Services Agreement.
+All other capitalized terms used herein shall have the meaning assigned to them below or elsewhere in the text of these Spillover Standard Terms:

-- “Activation Date” means a date to be agreed by the parties that is customarily agreed within the first three (3) months after the Effective Date, on which Spillover is responsible to ensure that the Marketing Services are activated and ready for usage (subject to Section 10(a) or a Force Majeure Event).
-For purposes of this definition, delays in activation caused by Client will not alter the agreed “Activation Date” as that term is used in Section 12 (Term and Termination) and Section 16 (Fees and Payments)
+- “Activation Date” means a date to be agreed by the parties that is customarily agreed within the first two weeks after the Effective Date but if not agreed as earlier, no later than sixty days from the Effective Date (“Default Activation Date”), on which Spillover is responsible to ensure that the Marketing Services are activated and ready for usage (subject to Section 10(a) or a Force Majeure Event).
+For purposes of this definition, delays in activation caused by Client will not alter the agreed “Activation Date” or the Default Activation Date as those terms are used in Section 10 (Term and Termination) and Section 14 (Fees and Payments)

 - “Customer(s)” means actual and prospective customer and/or other guests of the Restaurant(s).

 - “Intellectual Property” means all copyrights, patents, rights to inventions, trademarks, domain names, rights in trade dress, publicity rights, goodwill, rights in designs, database rights, rights to use and to protect the confidentiality of confidential information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to obtain renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which exist now or in the future in any part of the world.

 - “Licensed Software” means the tools and software products that are available as a part of the ENGAGE Software Suite including integrated third-party solutions.